7. Troubleshooting Guide - MPPT

 An overvoltage event can damage the solar charger, depending on how much the maximum PV voltage was exceeded.
 This damage is not covered by warranty.

-This chapter describes issues that might arise when the solar charger is connected to the VictronConnect app, other Victron devices or third-party devices.
+This chapter describes issues that might arise when the Multi RS Solar is connected to the VictronConnect app, other Victron devices or third-party devices.

 Important